 For an appointment with Cecil, call 404-919-9827 or by email at email@example.com.

-Danielle M. Tidwell, MFT is a graduate of Mercer’s Marriage and Family Therapy Master’s Program working towards Expressive Arts Degree and Play Therapy Certification.
+Danielle M. Tidwell, LAMFT is a graduate of Mercer’s Marriage and Family Therapy Master’s Program working towards Expressive Arts Degree and Play Therapy Certification.

 I am an accomplished artist with a background in neuropsychology, business and earned a degree in Psychology and concentration in General Art from Georgia State University.
 I currently work with children and families as a multicultural marriage and family therapist.